 The ovens are normally anything from 7 to 20 meters long with the chamber being small in width and height.
 Belts also can vary with width from 100mm to 300mm wide.

-Our specialist non stick heat resistant belts can be made endless by means of a joint which is often covered with a welded flap if a mechanical joining system is opted for.
+Our specialist non stick heat resistant rubber extrusion belts can be made endless by means of a joint which is often covered with a welded flap if a mechanical joining system is opted for.

 The edge of the belt, down the length of the joint, can be stitched to give extra strength as the joint can sometimes delaminate due to high temperatures of the oven.